motabass/gblaster/apps/gblaster/README.md

 - 🌈 Extracts colors from cover-art to adjust apps theme-colors
 - ⌨ Keyboard input
 - 🎮 Gamepad input
-- ⏭ Supports browser and OS Media-Controls, and uses Wakelock to prevent Standby
+- ⏭ Supports browser and OS media-controls, and uses wakelock to screen locking
 - 🎚 10 band equalizer
 - 📊 Band-Meter and Oscilloscope Visualization
 - 🔋 Local cache for all metadata in IndexedDB